weepower/wee-module/README.md

 * [Download the latest release](https://github.com/weepower/wee-module/archive/master.zip) or
 * Clone the repository from `git clone git://github.com/weepower/wee-module.git`

+Then simply place the "wee-module" directory to your modules folder.

 ## Bugs

 Have a bug or a feature request?
 [Open a new issue](https://github.com/weepower/wee-module/issues).